jdtsmith/indent-bars/README.md

 ## use-package with tree-sitter support

-Configure `tree-sitter` and `ignore-blank-line` support for an example language.
+Configures `tree-sitter` and `ignore-blank-line` support for an example language.

 ```elisp
 (use-package indent-bars